Certified Training with Branch-and-Bound for Lyapunov-stable Neural Control: Methodology

 \paragraph{Initial splits.}

-We initialize $\sD$ by splitting the original input region-of-interest $\gB$ into grids along each of its $d$ dimensions, respectively.
-We control the maximum size of the initial regions with a threshold $l$ which denotes the maximum length of each input dimension.
-For each input dimension $i~(1\leq i\leq d)$, we uniformly split the input range $[\ul{\rvb}_i,\ol{\rvb}_i]$ into $m_i= \lceil \frac{\ol{\rvb}_i-\ul{\rvb}_i}{l} \rceil$ segments in the initial split, such that the length of each segment is no larger than the threshold $l$.
-We thereby create $ \prod_{i=1}^d m_i$ regions to initialize $\sD$, where each region is created by taking a segment from each input dimension, respectively.
-Each region $(\ul{\rvx},\ol{\rvx})\in\sD$ is also an example in the training dataset.
-We set the threshold $l$ such that the initial examples fill 1$\sim$2 batches according to the batch size, \iclradd{so that the batch size can remain stable in the beginning of the training rather than start with a small actual batch size.}
+We initialize $\sD$ by splitting $\gB$ into grids along each of its $d$ dimensions, respectively.
+We control the maximum size of the initial regions with a threshold $l$ that denotes the maximum length of each input dimension.
+For each input dimension $i~(1\!\leq\! i\!\leq\! d)$, we uniformly split the input range $[\ul{\rvb}_i,\ol{\rvb}_i]$ into $m_i= \lceil \frac{\ol{\rvb}_i-\ul{\rvb}_i}{l} \rceil$ segments in the initial split, such that the length of each segment is no larger than the threshold $l$.
+We thereby create $ \prod_{i=1}^d m_i$ regions to initialize $\sD$.
+We set $l$ such that the number of initial examples is close to the batch size.

-\paragraph{Splits during the training.} After we create the initial splits with uniform splits along each input dimension, during the training, we also dynamically split hard regions into even smaller subregions.
-We take dynamic splits instead of simply taking more initial splits, as we can leverage the useful information during the training to identify hard examples to split where the specification has not been verified, and we also identify the input dimension to split such that it can lead to the best improvement on the loss values.